- Text Size +

 “Hey…Dasa.”
 Her speech was already slurred, yet coherent.

 “Yes, Ina?”
-The tiny maid looked over the side and stared down at the wrecked body of her friend.
+The tiny maid looked over the side and stared down at the wrecked body of her giant friend.

 “Don't…don't get the blanket this time.
 I'll just sleep…down here again.”
 Dasa glanced her posture up and down.